Call Us: +977-9855078254 - Mail Us: [email protected]

 S.N.
 Course Code Course Title Credit Hours

-1 BIT451 Software Engineering and Project Management 3
+1 BIT451 Software Project Management 3

 2 BIT452 Mobile Application Development 3